FyroxEngine/rg3d.rs/src/_posts/2025-01-21-fyrox-game-engine-0.36.md

 version of a crate belongs to which version of the engine.
 Now this is fixed and all crates in the project has the same version
 - 0.36.
 Why not 0.35, though?
 Turns out that `fyrox-sound` was already at version `0.35` when Fyrox 0.34 was released, so this situation forced the team to switch to version 0.36 instead.

-## How to Upgrade

-At first, install the latest `fyrox-template` by executing the following command: `cargo install fyrox-template --force`.
-Then execute this: `fyrox-template upgrade --version=latest`.
-The amount of breaking changes in the code is quite low and it should be quite easy to migrate an existing project to the latest engine version.

 ## Tile Maps